gengyu89/gengyu89.github.io/_posts/2020-10-15-gmt-study-notes.markdown

 **Safe usage of `-R` and `-J` arguments**

 Declaring variables in a bash script is not only to improve the readability and portability.
-When composing a GMT script, the significance of using variables is far more than these things.
+The significance of using variables is far more than these!

 In general, study area and projection method just need to be provided once in a GMT script.
-According to the GMT syntax requirements, these parameters could be omitted after the first invoke, as presented below:
+According to the GMT syntax requirements, these parameters could be omitted after the first invoke, as demonstrated below:
 ```bash
 echo "Plotting shorelines..."
 pscoast -JM6i -R124/132/33/39 -Ir -N1 -Di \